leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will the nurses or doctors call me regarding my GLOC Glaucoma observation clinic visit results?
 - Will my GLOC Glaucoma observation clinic clinic visit results be mailed to me?

-## intent: roc-condition-miscellaneous
-- What is ROC?
-- What is a retina observation clinic?
-- What does ROC stand for?
-- How often will I be seen at ROC?
-- How long is a ROC visit?
-- Is ROC run by doctors?
-- What is done in ROC?
-- Who will I see in ROC?
-- What tests are done in ROC?
-- What is the difference between ROC and a normal retina clinic?

 ## intent: roc-condition-miscellaneous_42
 - Where is ROC clinic?
 - Where is the retina stable eye clinic located?